Aesthetica Art Prize Exhibition 2017

-Further your appreciation of contemporary art and enhance your experience of the Aesthetica Art Prize by joining us at the following talks.
-Led by artists, curators and academics they offer an insight into current themes in the art world.
+Visitors could further their appreciation of contemporary art and enhance their experiences by attending talks held at the York Art Gallery.
+Led by artists, curators and academics they offered an insight into current themes in the art world.

 Future Now: The Aesthetica Art Prize Shortlist

 Friday 26 May

-The 2017 finalists offer insight into their practices, which utilise photography, painting sculpture and installation to address a range of contemporary themes from globalisation to technological advancement.
+The 2017 finalists offered insight into their practices, by utilised photography, painting, sculpture and installation to address a range of contemporary themes from globalisation to technological advancement.

 Navigating the Aesthetica Art Prize Exhibition

 Thursday 8 June

-Griselda Goldsbrough leads an engaging tour around the Aesthetica Art Prize Exhibition, identifying the various themes and techniques presented by the 2017 selection.
-The talk will highlight key modes of representation and interpretation used in the show.
+Griselda Goldsbrough lead an engaging tour around the Aesthetica Art Prize Exhibition, identifying the various themes and techniques presented by the 2017 selection.
+The talk highlighted key modes of representation and interpretation used in the show.

 Engaging with the Arts: Creativity and Wellbeing

 Thursday 15 June

-As part of the national initiative Creativity and Wellbeing Week 2017, Griselda Goldsbrough draws upon the works in this year’s Art Prize to explore the different ways in which we can benefit from engaging with the arts throughout our lives.
+As part of the national initiative Creativity and Wellbeing Week 2017, Griselda Goldsbrough drew upon the works in this year’s Art Prize, exploring the different ways in which we could benefit from engaging with the arts throughout our lives.

 Sculpture Today: Creation and Interpretation

 Thursday 29 June

-Artist and Lecturer in Sculpture at York St John University, Dr Joanna Sperryn-Jones discusses the state of contemporary sculpture and the process behind the creation of three-dimensional works.
-Addressing the pieces in the exhibition and her own creative process, she will consider audience participation in sculptural works.
+Artist and Lecturer in Sculpture at York St John University, Dr Joanna Sperryn-Jones discussed the state of contemporary sculpture and the process behind the creation of three-dimensional works.
+Addressing the pieces in the exhibition and her own creative process, she considered the role of audience participation in sculptural works.

 Exhibition Practices: Curating for the 21st Century Audience

 Thursday 27 July

-Cherie Federico, Director of the Aesthetica Art Prize, sheds light on exhibition practices and curating for the 21st century audience.
-Drawing upon the Art Prize, she will discuss the symbiotic relationship between the space and the exhibits and how the works respond to each other.
+Cherie Federico, Director of the Aesthetica Art Prize, shed light on exhibition practices and curating for the 21st century audience.
+Drawing upon the Art Prize, she discussed the symbiotic relationship between the space and the exhibits and how the works respond to each other.

 Shortlisted Artists: Webb-Ellis Discuss Video Installation

 Thursday 10 August

-Andrew and Caitlin Webb-Ellis work across film, installation and performance, Andrew and Caitlin Webb-Ellis discussed what it means to be human in these times and the shifting boundaries between the self and the other, by transforming personal experiences into multi-disciplinary environments that address the universal.
+Working across film, installation and performance, Andrew and Caitlin Webb-Ellis discussed what it means to be human in these times and the shifting boundaries between the self and the other, by transforming personal experiences into multi-disciplinary environments that address the universal.